kofort9/lobbywatch-bot/PRODUCTION_DEPLOYMENT.md

 LobbyLens V1 LDA MVP is now **production-ready** with PostgreSQL backend and focused front page digest.

+> ⚠️ **SECURITY NOTE**: This document contains placeholder values for sensitive information.
+DO NOT commit actual secrets, API keys, passwords, or tokens to version control.
+Always use environment variables or a dedicated secret management system (such as GitHub Secrets, HashiCorp Vault, AWS Secrets Manager, or similar) for storing and managing sensitive credentials.

 ## ✅ What's Complete

 ### Core System